-We have audited the financial statements of Sterling Metals Corp. (the "Company"), which comprise the statements of financial position as at December 31, 2023 and 2022, and the statements of net loss and comprehensive loss, statements of changes in shareholders' equity, and statements of cash flows for the years then ended, and notes to the financial statements, including material accounting policy information.
+We have audited the consolidated financial statements of Sterling Metals Corp. and its subsidiary (together the "Company"), which comprise the consolidated statements of financial position as at December 31, 2024 and 2023, and the consolidated statements of net loss and comprehensive loss, consolidated statements of changes in shareholders' equity, and consolidated statements of cash flows for the years then ended, and notes to the consolidated financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2023 and 2022, and its financial performance and its cash flows for the years then ended in accordance with IFRS accounting standards.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2024 and 2023, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with IFRS Accounting Standards.